Flames score 5 straight in 3rd to rally past Avalanche 6-5

 It's already the fourth time this season the Flames have come back to win when trailing after two periods.

-Colin Wilson, Vladislav Kamenev, Sheldon Dries, Carl Soderberg and Gabriel Landeskog scored for Colorado (7-4-2).
+Colin Wilson, Vladislav Kamenev, Sheldon Dries, Carl Soderberg and Gabriel Landeskog scored for Colorado (7-4-2), which has lost three of four.

 The Flames drew within one at 5:21 when Monahan deflected Noah Hanifin's point shot.